magopian/modern-cljs/doc/tutorial-03.md

    (cljs-repl)))
 ```

-First you should note the use of `comp` function in the body of the
+First you should note the use of the `comp` function in the body of the
 newly created `dev`.
 If you do not know CLJ [`transducers`][3] you
-could be surpriced by observing the order of the tasks passed to the
+could be surprised by observing the order of the tasks passed to the
 `comp` function to compose the `dev` task itself.
 If, instead, you
-know `trasducers` you're not surpriced at all by the that order, which
+know `trasducers` you're not surprised at all by that order, which
-is the same you saw before in at the termanl window when we called the
+is the same you saw before in the terminal window when we called the
 `boot` command.

-## Next step - [Tutorial 4: Modern ClojureScript][7]
+## Next step - [Tutorial 4: Modern ClojureScript][4]

-In the [next tutorial 4][7] we're going to have some fun introducing form validation in CLJS.
+In the [next tutorial 4][4] we're going to have some fun introducing form validation in CLJS.

 # License